How To Avoid Gambling

 Lots of bookmakers push casino promotions by offering free spins and bonuses, which in turn can lead people astray and start gambling.
 The main culprit of this are the slot machines!

 Slot machines are designed to suck you in and keep you playing as that's how the bookmakers will make their money from them.
-The only time we as Matched Betters play slots is when there's a promotion that we can take advantage of.
+The only time that we, as Matched Bettors, play slots is when there's a promotion that we can take advantage of.
 At no point should you ever play slots with your own money unless doing an offer.
 They use sounds, flashing animations and "exciting" bonus rounds to grab your attention and keep you there betting with them as the odds are massively in their favour.
 The average slot is say 95% RTP which means every £100 you pump through it, you'll get £95 back on average thus losing £5.
-So as you can see, they're not profitable unless doing an offer, and should never be played for "fun".
+So as you can see, they're not profitable unless you're doing an offer, and should never be played for "fun".
 They are money burners and if you enjoy playing them then you might as well just set fire to your wallet right now.

 A slot is a glorified random number generator.
 It's simply a computer program that will tell you if you win or not, but they mask it with all of these gimmicks and sounds to make it seem like you have a better chance winning and to "enhance" your gameplay.
 Do not fall into the trap of enjoying slots as people end up playing them without an offer, and can lose a lot of money!